Imagine that you’re sorting through some old bills and you find an unpaid speeding ticket.

 - You could be arrested for driving under suspension/your outstanding traffic warrant when you get pulled over.

-That’s why the best thing you can do is hire an attorney to fight your ticket in court, so you can get it reduced or even dismissed.
+That’s why the best thing you can do is hire an experienced traffic law attorney like John Radziewicz to fight your ticket in court, so you can get it reduced or even dismissed.

 Why you should fight your traffic ticket